TharindraParanagama/MovieClassification/README.md

 Testing the network

 The correct predictions are determined by checking the output provided by the network with the expected output on testing data.
 Then the accuracy is computed as a propotion of correct predictions over the entire number of test data.

+Predicting the rating for a unseen data

+We managed to achive an accuracy of 94% on predictions.The graphs for these measure are attached above.

+Data visualization

+We used Tablue for our vizualization tasks.We visually represented sum of feature with their pertaining labels.